 Compliance with the MUTCD standards helps promote the safe, orderly, and efficient movement of traffic.
 As these standards are intended to obtain basic uniformity of traffic control devices, they should be followed consistently.
 Signs that do not conform to the MUTCD should not be installed.

 The MUTCD is incorporated by reference in 23 CFR, Part 655, Subpart F and shall be recognized as the national standard for all traffic control devices installed on any street, highway, bikeway, or private road open to public travel.
 However, the requirement that the MUTCD be used on military installations is given in CFR Title 32 'National Defense', Part 634, Subpart D.

-In addition to the state-supplement, installations should also refer to the DOD-supplement which is anticipated to be released in late 2013.
-The Surface Deployment and Distribution Command, Transportation Engineering Agency, (SDDCTEA), has provided this guidance for DOD-specific needs.
-Additionally, SDDCTEA has published Pamphlet 55-14, Traffic Engineering for Better Signs and Markings.
-This pamphlet is intended to assist installations in conforming to the MUTCD by clarifying existing standards and providing guidelines tailored to military installations.
+In addition to the state-supplement, installations should also refer to the MUTCD.
+The Transportation Engineering Agency, (TEA), has provided this guidance for DOD-specific needs.
+Additionally, SDDCTEA has published Pamphlet 55-17, Better Military Traffic Engineering, Chapter 7 on Signs and Chapter 8 on Pavement Markings.
+These chapters of the pamphlet are intended to assist installations in conforming to the MUTCD by clarifying existing standards and providing guidelines tailored to military installations.